 Even ATP and WTA pros try to achieve high speed, high spin forehands without using pronation at FFM [i.e. when using the WTA forehand].
 It’s just much harder and more complicated to achieve with the same consistency that’s required to achieve the type of forehand speed and spin performance of the top players who use racquet hand pronation at FFM

-So to summarize, SpeedMaster believes, based on Cross and Lindsey’s research as well as his own observation of high speed video, that topspin is created not by brushing up on the back of the ball with a vertical racquet face but by hitting with a shallower racquet path with the racquet face tilted forward.
+So to summarize, according to Speedmaster, Cross, Lindsey and Braden, topspin is created not by brushing up on the back of the ball with a vertical racquet face but by hitting with a shallower racquet path with the racquet face tilted forward.

 2. Force Production via the Stretch-Shortening-Cycle (SSC)